Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Introduction

-In this work, we propose and rigorously analyze a novel theoretical scheme that seamlessly integrates PT-symmetry and nonreciprocal coupling within a double-cavity McOM system.
-We compellingly demonstrate how this sophisticated synergy can be exploited to generate and precisely control entanglement that is not only remarkably robust against high temperatures, but also highly tunable across various bipartite pairings, including the critically important vibration-vibration channel \cite{Tchodimou2017, Liu_2022}.
-Our findings illuminate a novel pathway for designing advanced quantum devices that inherently avoid the established trade-offs characteristic of nonlinear parametric enhancement.
-The unique contribution of our work lies in demonstrating how the synergy of three distinct physical ingredients---a molecular platform providing high-frequency modes for intrinsic thermal resilience, nonreciprocal coupling creating a directional quantum bus to shield from noise, and $\mathcal{PT}$-symmetry providing balanced, linear amplification and active stabilization---collectively resolves the entanglement trade-offs seen in other enhancement schemes.
-We show that this is a synergistic result that is not achievable by any of these components alone.
-Furthermore, our approach positions our PT-symmetric McOM system within the broader landscape of quantum technologies, offering distinct advantages over other cutting-edge approaches in hybrid optomechanical systems, such as those relying on external squeezed states \cite{Emale2025, Wahab2024} or different forms of synthetic magnetism for noise tolerance \cite{Lai2022, Lai.2022}.
+Motivated by the above mentioned advantages of McOM systems, we propose and analyze a theoretical scheme that integrates $\mathcal{PT}$-symmetry and nonreciprocal coupling within a double-cavity McOM system.
+We demonstrate how this combination can be used to generate enhanced and controllable entanglement that is robust against high temperatures and tunable across various bipartite pairings, including the vibration-vibration channel \cite{Tchodimou2017, Liu_2022}.
+Our findings suggest a pathway for designing novel quantum devices.
+The main contribution of our work is to show how three different physical elements work together to improve quantum entanglement.
+These elements are: a molecular platform that has high-frequency modes which naturally resist thermal noise, a nonreciprocal coupling that acts like a one-way quantum channel to strengthen correlations, and $\mathcal{PT}$ symmetry, which gives balanced amplification and helps keep the system stable.
+Combining these three ingredients makes it possible to achieve a stronger, nonreciprocal enhancement of quantum entanglement.
+We show that the result comes from all the parts working together, and that none of them can achieve this effect on their own.
+Our method also places our $\mathcal{PT}$- symmetric McOM system among modern quantum technologies, giving it clear advantages compared to other hybrid optomechanical methods, such as those that use external squeezed states~\cite{Emale2025, Wahab2024} or other types of synthetic magnetism to reduce noise~\cite{Lai2022, Lai.2022}.

 The paper is structured as follows.
 In \Cref{sec:model}, we lay out the theoretical framework, perform a rigorous stability analysis, explore the classical nonlinear dynamics, and derive the linearized quantum Langevin equations.
-In \Cref{sec:results}, we present a comprehensive analysis of bipartite entanglement, investigating the roles of nonreciprocity, PT-symmetry, thermal noise, and collective molecular effects.
+In \Cref{sec:results}, we present a comprehensive analysis of bipartite entanglement, investigating the roles of nonreciprocity, $\mathcal{PT}$-symmetry, thermal noise, and collective molecular effects.
 We also demonstrate dynamic control and discuss the experimental feasibility of our proposal.
 Finally, in \Cref{sec:conclusion}, we summarize our key results and their potential impact on the future of quantum information science.